seng438-winter-2022/seng438-a2-group26/Assignment2-ReportTemplate.md

 - testing an in bound but end value `column`
 - testing with `validRows` entries exceeding data rows
 - testing with all valid parameters
+- testing with null data (to test not permited functionality)
+- testing with negative values
 - testing with empty `validRows`

 ## Range